neilkimmett/braintree_ios_encryption/README.md

 1. Download and unzip the latest version of libBraintreeEncryption
 2. Add the ``BraintreeEncryption`` folder to your Xcode project
 3. Make sure the header search path includes the ``BraintreeEncryption`` folder
+4. Link your project against Security.framework (project settings -> Build Phases -> Link Binary With Libraries)
-4. Make sure to link against our library as well as any other frameworks you might need
+5. Make sure to link against our library as well as any other frameworks you might need

 If instead you want to use the library from the source files then follow these steps: